Proof that I was there

 state secret of the highest importance so all references to the change

-was crushed and all the secret records were probably destroyed in the
+were eliminated and all the secret records were probably destroyed in the

 1800's fire that did in everything in Westminster.
 So there is probably